 Let us note how Charlotte Mason taught history:

-Although Charlotte Mason does not refer to projects, this can also be a way to enhance the reading.
+Although Charlotte Mason does not refer to history projects, this can also be a way to enhance the reading.
 When ready, head back to the spinebook to continue through the study of the time period.
 Charlotte Mason was very concerned about not giving children "twaddle".
-Sometimes even a project can be "twaddle" and fiddling around, rather than filling the child's mind with living ideas and reality.
+Sometimes even a project can be "twaddle" and fiddling around, rather than filling the child's mind with living ideas.

 For more information go to Using a Spinebook to Teach History.